IBM/staticroute-operator/README.md

     - export `KUBECONFIG` environment variable to the path of kubeconfig file (if not set, default $$HOME/.kube/config will be used)
     - login to your docker registry using your credentials (ie.: docker login... , ibmcloud cr login etc.)

-# Customizations
- * Routing table: By default static route controller uses #254 table to configure static routes.
-The table number is configurable by giving a valid number between 0 and 254 as `TARGET_TABLE` environment variable.
-Changing the target table on a running operator is not supported.
-You have to properly terminate all the existing static routes by deleting the custom resources before restarting the operator with the new config.
- * Protect subnets: Static route operator allows to set any subnet as routing destination.
-In some cases users can break the entire network by mistake.
-To protect some of the subnets you can use a comma separated list in `PROTECTED_SUBNETS` environment variable.
-The operator will ignore custom route if the subnets (in the custom resource and the protected list) are overlapping each other.

-# Updating the Custom Resource Definitions (CRDs)
+## Updating the Custom Resource Definitions (CRDs)
 Make sure, that every time you modify anything in `*_types.go` file, run the `make update-operator-resource` to update generated code for `k8s` and `CRDs`.

-# Building the static route operator
+## Building the static route operator
-`make dev-publish-image` target can be used for updating, building and publishing the operator image into your Docker repository
+`make build-operator` target can be used for updating, building operator.
+It executes all the static code analyzing.
+`make dev-publish-image` publishes a new build of the operator image into your Docker repository.

-# Testing the changes
+## Testing the changes
 Once you have made changes in the source, you have two option to run and test your operator:
 - as a `deployment` inside a Kubernetes cluster
 - as a binary program running locally on your development environment